operasoftware/devopera/blog/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 license: cc-by-3.0
 ---

-Famed developer and commentator Peter Paul Koch (PPK) recently called for “a moratorium on new browser features for about a year or so.”
+Famed developer and commentator Peter Paul Koch (PPK) recently called for “a moratorium on new browser features for about a year or so”.
 If you haven’t read his article [Stop pushing the web forward](http://www.quirksmode.org/blog/archives/2015/07/stop_pushing_th.html), give it a look; he raises interesting points, as he always does.

 (Let us say now: we’re all big fans of PPK; he’s undergone [personal attacks](https://twitter.com/ppk/status/626849503321149440) for his article — we’re going to disagree with his central thesis, while continuing to love him deeply, and thanking him for starting this discussion.)